 Are you ready for a real treat today?
-Fluffy Apple Pancakes with Maple Syrup Butter is not only a 30-minute recipe but also one of the best pancake recipe that can bring your family together.
-I believe this recipe is able to bring people together because it has worked for me several times.
+Fluffy Apple Pancakes with Maple Syrup Butter is not only a 30-minute recipe but also one of the best pancake recipes that can bring your family together.
+I believe this recipe can bring people together because it has worked for me several times.

-One of the best fruit that gives pancakes and extraordinary taste when mixed with spices, is apple.
-When apples are mixed with spices such as ginger, nutmeg, and cinnamon, not only you get a wonderful aromatic breakfast, but also a delicious breakfast.
+One of the best fruit that gives pancakes an extraordinary taste when mixed with spices is the apple.
+When apples are mixed with ginger, nutmeg, and cinnamon, you get an excellent aromatic, and delicious breakfast.

-This wonderful treat in not only ready in minutes but you can also make it any time your heart desires.
+This wonderful treat is not only ready in minutes, but you can also make it whenever your heart desires.
 The only thing that may stop you from making it is flour.

 The recipe requires self-rising flour.
 I don’t usually have self-rising flour in my home.
 And if I do is for specialty cakes and my favorite apple pancakes recipe.
 My preferred choice of flour brand is King Arthur Self-Rising Flour.
 I am seriously in love with this brand!

 - 6 tablespoon butter softened

 - Preheat oven to 275 degree fahrenheit.
 Sift flour, cinnamon, ginger, and nutmeg together into a large bowl.
 Stir in the sugar.
 Make a well in the center of the dry ingredients.
 Beat the egg, milk, and vanilla extract together in a separate bowl.
 Pour into the well in the dry ingredients.
 Best the dry ingredients into the liquid, gradually drawing them in from the side, until a smooth batter is formed, then stir in the grated apples.